 Bona US Grows with New Territory Managers and Training Specialist

 Bona US recently announced new developments within the Bona team including new employees and an internal promotion.
-Jamie Rooney, Larry Nicholson, and Jason Owen joined Bona, and Wayne Highlander has been promoted to the role of national sales manager for Adhesives at Bona US.
+Jamie Rooney, Larry Nicholson, and Jason Owen joined Bona, and Wayne Highlander has been promoted to the role of national sales manager for adhesives at Bona US.

 “Jamie, Larry, and Jason are fantastic additions to the Bona team as we continue to grow and innovate the hardwood floor care and maintenance industry,” said Gregg Bethune, national sales manager for Bona US.
 “Each new team members brings their own unique skill set and passion for this business.
 We look forward to introducing them to our distributors, partners and Bona Certified Contractors across their respective territories.”